-The Queen Elizabeth Scholarship Trust (QEST) supports excellence in British craftsmanship through scholarship and apprenticeship funding, striving to make a difference to the lives and careers of talented and aspiring makers.
+The Queen Elizabeth Scholarship Trust (QEST) supports excellence in British craftsmanship through scholarship and apprenticeship funding, striving to make a difference to the lives and careers of talented and aspiring makers working across the UK.
 We define craft broadly and are excited to support contemporary innovation as well as traditional craft skills.
 Over the last 30 years QEST has awarded over £4.5million to more than 550 individuals working in 130 different disciplines.
 From luthiery to printmaking and thatching to enamelling, we embrace craft in all its forms and are proud to contribute towards its evolving tradition.
 QEST funding has provided an essential turning point for many of our alumni, and we continue to support them throughout their career, offering opportunities for exhibitions, collaborations and commissions through our extensive craft network.

 QEST was founded by the Royal Warrant Holders Association in 1990 to celebrate the 150th anniversary of the Association and the 90th birthday of Queen Elizabeth, The Queen Mother.
 In 2017 HRH The Prince of Wales became our Patron, with Vice-Patrons the Earl of Snowdon and the Marquess of Salisbury.

 Without the support of QEST I simply would not have been able to take my career to that next level.
 Being a QEST scholar has already opened up many doors for me and I hope many more talented craftsmen and women will benefit from this amazing organisation.

 I feel privileged, and honoured to gain this award.
 After only one trip of study to Japan, it has already surpassed all my expectations.
 The Japanese craftsman have given the direction, the focus I had always envisaged, and wanted to pursue.
 Now I am on this path and I honestly believe it was all down to QEST.